MyoHub/myosuite/README.md

 python myosuite/tests/test_myo.py
 ```

-You can also visualize the environments with random controls using the below command
+You can also visualize the environments with random controls using the command below:
 ```
 $ python myosuite/utils/examine_env.py --env_name myoElbowPose1D6MRandom-v0
 ```